Cloudmersive/Cloudmersive.APIClient.Java/docs/EditDocumentApi.md

 # **editDocumentDocxSetHeader**
 > DocxSetHeaderResponse editDocumentDocxSetHeader(reqConfig)

-Set the header in a DOCX
+Set the header in a Word DOCX document

-Set the header in a Word Document (DOCX)
+Set the header in a Word Document (DOCX).
+Call Finish Editing on the output URL to complete the operation.

 ### Example
 ```java